Welcome our 40th anniversary Bay Area Season!

 We’re changing things up with our subscription ordering.
 In the past we’ve offered discounted 2, 3, and 4 concert packages with the option to add additional single tickets (which were not discounted).
 We are simplifying things this year.
 You can subscribe by selecting tickets for 2 or more different concerts à la carte, including additional tickets for your guests.
 All tickets are discounted 15% off regular ticket prices.

-Please note: We are not accepting orders for single concerts at this time.
-Single tickets go on sales August 1st at 10am.
+Please note: Single tickets are now sale either through our website or by calling City Box Office at 415-392-4400.
 You can still order additional tickets for your guests with your subscription order of 2 or more concerts.

 A Chanticleer Christmas